sila-kara/DSA-210-Term-Project/README.md

-# DSA210-Term-Project: "Analysis of the Impact of Education Level, Demographic Factors, and Inflation on Wage Trends (2000-2022)"
+# DSA210-Term-Project: "Analysis of the Impact of Education Level, Demographic Factors, and Inflation on Wage Disparities (2000-2022)"
 This project was prepared by Sıla Kara as a term project for the DSA 210 course at Sabancı University in the 2025 Spring semester.
 It examines the impact of education level and demographic factors on wage disparities, as well as compares how individuals with different education levels have been affected by inflation over the years from 2000 to 2022.

 ---